HrishikeshKanabar/Auto-ReadMe-Generator/Develop/generatedReadme/genratedReadMe.md

   6.)
 [Questions](#questions)

   ## Installation
-  1.)
-Clone locally
+  clone this project locally by git commands to run

   ## Usage
   run node index.js

   ## License
-  This appliction is covered under APACHE 2.0 license
+  This appliction is covered under MIT license

   ## Contribution
-  Please open PR and send email to be added in contribution
+  Send email to be added as contributor and open pull request

   ## Test
-  npm test and unit test
+  npm test or unit test

   ## Questions